 - Whether the client needs to control when, where, or how the work is done

-The client extending the contract may be asked to answer questions to confirm whether the client will treat the freelancer as an independent contractor for that project.
+In extending an updated contract, you may be asked to answer a number of questions to confirm whether you will treat the freelancer as an independent contractor for that project.

-As a general rule of thumb, most laws consider whether the client will retain the right to determine or control when, where, or how the work is done.
+As a general rule, most laws consider whether the client will retain the right to determine or control when, where, or how the work is done.
 To classify a freelancer as an independent contractor, a client should be willing to rely on the freelancer’s expertise to get the project done without instruction or supervision.
 For more details, read Employee vs. IC?
 Compliance at a Glance.

 A freelancer may be asked to provide additional documentation to demonstrate their independent business (additional documentation is required less than half of the time).